Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Abstract

 \section{Abstract}

 The notion of curvature on graphs has recently gained traction in the networks community, with the Ollivier-Ricci curvature (ORC) in particular being used for several tasks in network analysis, such as community detection.
 In this work, we choose a different approach and study augmentations of the discretization of the Ricci curvature proposed by Forman (AFRC).
 We empirically and theoretically investigate its relation to the ORC and the un-augmented Forman-Ricci curvature.
 In particular, we provide evidence that the AFRC frequently gives sufficient insight into the structure of a network to be used for community detection, and therefore provides a computationally cheaper alternative to previous ORC-based methods.
 Our novel AFRC-based community detection algorithm is competitive with an ORC-based approach.
-The codebase for fast and efficient computations of AFRC and the experiments in this article will be made publicly available upon publication.

 \begin{MSCcodes} 05C82, 05C10, 53C21, 68R10, 05C75 \end{MSCcodes}